Cost and Coverage

 1.

-If your insurance plan requires prior authorization, we will submit one on behalf of you and your provider.
-Your provider can request prior authorization prior to submitting your sample.
+If your insurance plan requires prior authorization, we may submit one on behalf of you and your provider depending on the plan’s coverage and limitations.
+Your provider can request prior authorization before submitting your sample.

 Yes, inform your provider that you would like to pay for testing instead of utilizing your insurance plan.
 Your provider will need to select self-pay as your payment method when ordering your test.

-We accept all major credit and debit cards, as well as HSA and FSA.
-Genomind has partnered with Affirm to assist patients with payment options.
-We do not accept checks or money orders.
+We accept all major credit and debit cards, HSA, and FSA.
+For added convenience, Genomind offers Express Pay options, including Apple Pay, Google Pay, PayPal, and Venmo.
+Additionally, we’ve partnered with Affirm to provide flexible payment plans.
+Please note that we do not accept checks or money orders.

 Email billing@genomind.com for an itemized receipt of the Genomind PGx testing.